Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **ownerPermission** - Whether users should be able to manage and edit their own data.
 Defines also whether the workflow should include a deferred state.
 See [workflow types](#entity-workflow-type) for more information.
 The default value is `false`.
 * **readOnly** - A boolean specifying whether this entity is read only or not.
 If set to `true` editing will not be possible.
 * **skipHookSubscribers** - Whether hook subscriber support should be skipped for this entity.
 The default value is `false`.
 If you set this option to `true` no support for display and filter hooks is generated for the corresponding entity.
 * **slugLength** - Length of slug field.
 Defaults to `255`.
-An entity is sluggable as soon as at least one of its fields has set `sluggable position` to a value greater than `0`.
+An entity is [sluggable](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/sluggable.md) as soon as at least one of its fields has set `sluggable position` to a value greater than `0`.
 * **slugSeparator** - Separator which will separate words in slug.
 Default value is `-` like in Zikula, too.
 * **slugStyle** - Which [slug style](#entity-slug-style) is used.
 Default value is `LOWERCASE`.
 * **slugUnique** - A boolean specifying if the slug is unique or not.
 Default value is `true`.
 * **slugUpdatable** - A boolean specifying if the slug can be changed or not.
 Default value is `true`.
 * **softDeleteable** - Whether deleted items should only be marked as deleted instead of deleting them.
 Defines also whether the entity workflow provides means for trashing and recovering items or for deleting them.
-See [workflow types](#entity-workflow-type) for more information.
+See [SoftDeleteable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/softdeleteable.md) and [workflow types](#entity-workflow-type) for more information.
 The default value is `false`.
 * **tree** - Whether and which tree strategy is applied.
 Default value is `NONE`.
 More information about what the generator creates for trees can be found in the the section about [tree types](#entity-tree-type).

 ![Tree functionality with context menu and drag n drop](images/generator_tree.png "Tree functionality with context menu and drag n drop")

 * **standardFields** - A boolean specifying whether the standard fields extension is used or not.
-If set to `true` the entity will get four additional fields for storing the id of the user who created the item, the id of the user who did the last update, as well as the creation and update dates.
+If set to `true` the entity will get four additional fields for storing the id of the user who created the item (`createdBy` join to `UserEntity`), the id of the user who did the last update (`updatedBy` join to `UserEntity`), as well as the creation and update dates (`createdDate` and `updatedDate`).
 This information will be included on [display](#display-action) and [edit](#edit-action) actions.
 * **workflow** - The workflow which is applied to this entity.
 The default value is `NONE`.
 See [workflow types](#entity-workflow-type) for more information.

 An entity has the following references in addition to the common [data object](#data-object) settings: